zuplo/docs/docs/developer-portal/theme.md

 :::danger

-Custom styles and css variables beyond what are documented above are not officially supported and may break with future releases.
+Custom styles and CSS variables beyond what is documented above are not officially supported and may break with future releases.
 Use custom CSS with caution.

 :::